 Once all was cut and prepped, I assembled with more wood glue and screws and the handle is good to go.

 Since the bottom shelf didn’t have a rail to hold essentials while the child’s tea cart was in use, I decided to add my own.
 This galley rail is often seen on hutches and such to hold dishes on shelving.
 I must say, I paid way more for this stuff than I did the table.
 However, I think it is too cute and added so much more function.
 In order to attach it, I had JC help me cut them into a mitered box on our miter saw while I prepped the table.
 Attaching them from the bottom with screws is how I planned to make it stable.
 So, I needed to mark where the rails would sit and then pre-drilled the holes.
 Then attach with screw from the bottom up.

 For the mitered corners, I used my nailer and brads to tighten everything up.
 I love my tools!! #toolsoverjewels is my motto.

 Since my table was a cherry/mahogany stain, I did stain the raw wood to match the table before proceeding since I planned to distress, but I didn’t want any bleed through.
-To prevent that, I used a stain-blocking primer and my Square Brush to seal it all in.
+To prevent that, I used a stain-blocking primer and my paint brush to seal it all in.
 It also seals in any odors that may be present as well.

 First, I painted the wheels because I knew I would most likely get some on the table legs.
 That’s where I had a little artistic fun that I’ll show you in a bit.
 For the main part of the table, I used a soft pink.